Fourth of July

 A late morning Independence Day parade honoring the town’s veterans winds north up Spruce and back south down Hemlock with participants throwing candy and dog treats to spectators and their pets.
 Parade usually starts around 11am.
 Stop by the American Legion across the street from the midtown parking lot starting at 9am to register and gear up for the parade with face painting and patriotic hats.
 Then, when the parade is over, come back for hot dogs.
 Donations accepted.

-Great Puffin Watch
+Get wild with the Great Puffin Watch

-Cannon Beach Library Annual Book Sale
+Find a new read at the Cannon Beach Library Book Sale

 Thousands of books will be available at bargain prices during the library's annual book sale.
 The event will be open July 4-7, 10am-5pm.